Few words conjure more fear or dread in the world of flying than these two: Spirit Airlines.

 Thrifty Tip: You can often shave some fees (typically $10-$30 per ticket) off your fare by going to the airport and buying your Spirit tickets in person rather than online.

 You won’t be surprised by the next unbundled cost: Bags cost more.
 Just as with other budget carriers and even United basic economy fares, you’ll have to pay for a carry-on when flying Spirit.
 In fact, carry-on bags typically cost slightly more than a larger checked bag.
 Only smaller personal items (like a purse, backpack, etc.) fly free.

 These costs can add up fast.
-For my flight, adding a carry-on bag would cost $37 each way, for a total of $74.
+For my flight, adding a carry-on bag would cost $37 in bag fees each way, for a total of $74.
 I opted for the rock-bottom price and decided I’d do my three-day trip to Denver out of a personal item only.
 I have a backpack that fit the size requirements and planned to pack light.